-- 1. A minimum of 13 courses including three of the four required core courses to be completed by the end of student's junior year EGL100, EGL101, HST 101 and HST102. - 2.
-In consultation with their American Studies academic advisor, students must complete five (5) courses of intensive study around a specific theme centered on either an era (such as antebellum America or the United States since the Cold War) or a topical focus (such as the emergence of mass culture or ethnicity and race in American life).
-For example, a concentration on 19th Century America might include AMU-130, EGL-228, HST-118, HST-215, PHL-341, PSC-332, or a thematic concentration on progressive America; civil rights and social justice might include AAH460, ECO345, EGL274, HST312,

-HST231, PHL264, PSC283, PSC371, PSC385.
-Additional possible themes are listed below.
+2. In consultation with his or her American Studies academic advisor, a student must complete five (5) courses of intensive study around a specific theme centered on either an era (such as antebellum America or the United States since the Cold War) or a topical focus (such as the emergence of mass culture or ethnicity and race in American life).
+For example, a concentration on 19th Century America might include AMU-130, EGL-228, HST-118, HST-215, PHL-341, and/or PSC-332, or a thematic concentration on progressive America; civil rights and social justice might include AAH-460, ECO-345, EGL-274, HST-231, HST-312, PHL-264, PSC-283, PSC-371, and/or PSC-385.
+Additional possible themes are listed on the Union College website.
 One of the five theme courses must come from Division I (Humanities) and one from Division II (Social Sciences).
-Two must be at the 300 level or above.
 In addition, the thematic courses must come from at least three different departments.
-All courses counted towards the major must have American Studies course approval (see list of courses below.)
+Every student must complete an American Studies course selection list with his or her American Studies advisor to determine which courses would best fulfill his or her theme and to find out how often the courses are offered.
+All courses counted towards the major must have American Studies course approval.
+(See list of courses below)

-- 3. An additional two (2) American Studies approved courses, which can be at any level and where the topic may be outside the student's thematic concentration. - 4.
-During the junior year one additional 300 or 400 level American Studies approved course, preferably a WAC, a methods or theory course and, if available, on a topic related to the thematic concentration.
-If not taken in the junior year, this course must be completed by the end of the student's senior year. - 5.
-A two-term written thesis or two-term senior project (AMS498-499) related to the student's thematic concentration.
-To fulfill the Writing Across the Curriculum requirement, the senior project (which may be done in a non-text media such as audio, video, or multi-media) must have a substantial written component.
-The thesis advisor need not be the same person as the student's regular advisor.
-Please consult with the program director regarding the senior thesis and project proposals.
+3. An additional two (2) American Studies approved courses, which can be at any level and may be outside the student's thematic concentration.

+4. During the junior year one additional upper level American Studies approved course, preferably a WAC and a methods or theory course.
+If possible, the course should be related to the thematic concentration.
+If not taken in the junior year, this course must be completed by the end of the student's senior year.

+5. A two-term written thesis or two-term senior project (AMS-498-499) related to the student's thematic concentration.
+To fulfill the Writing Across the Curriculum (WS) requirement, the senior project (which may be done in a non-text medium such as audio, video, or multi-media) and must have a written component in the form of a journal that results in a final paper of at least 15 pages.
+A student will work with a primary, or 1st thesis advisor, and a 2nd thesis advisor from a different department whom the student must consult early in research portion of the project to better ensure the interdisciplinary focus of the thesis.
+Both thesis advisors will participate in the oral defense of the thesis at the completion of the project.
+A student must consult with the program director by the fifth week of spring term of his or her junior year and provide a description of his or her proposed project or thesis topic to determine his or her thesis advisors.

-Additional requirements: One of the thirteen courses must cover issues of race and ethnicity or gender in America and no course can double count towards the student's minor if one is being pursued.
+6. One of the thirteen courses must cover issues of race and ethnicity or gender in America, and no course can double count towards the student's minor if one is being pursued.